Royal Empress Tree Paulownia tomentosa

 This plant is problematic and alternatives should be considered.
 Please see the suggestions in the left-hand column.

-Native to Eastern Asia the princess tree is a deciduous fast growing tree in the Paulowniaceae family.
-The tree is named in honor of Russian Princess Anna Paulowna (1795-1865), while the species name tomentosa means hairy in Latin.
-This shade tree grows rapidly adding 15 feet each year to reach a mature height of 50 feet and width of 30 feet in just 10 years.
-It is considered one of the fastest growing trees in the world.
+Native to China, the princess tree is a woody, deciduous, high-maintenance tree in the empress-tree family (Paulowniaceae).
+It grows rapidly, adding 15 feet each year to reach a mature height of 50 feet and a width of 30 feet in just 10 years.
+The tree is named for Russian Princess Anna Paulowna (1795–1865), while the species epithet, tomentosa, means “softly hairy” in Latin.

-Insects, Diseases, and Other Plant Problems: Flower buds can suffer frost damage in the early spring.
-This plant is weedy, messy, has weak wood and is listed as an invasive species by the NC Invasive Plant Council, North Carolina Forest Service, USDA National Invasive Species Information Center; the Invasive Plant Atlas of the United States
+Insects, Diseases and Other Plant Problems: Flower buds can suffer frost damage in the early spring.
+This plant is weedy, messy, has weak wood and is listed as an invasive species by the NC Invasive Plant Council, North Carolina Forest Service, USDA National Invasive Species Information Center and the Invasive Plant Atlas of the United States.

 - See this plant in the following landscape: